yung-wolf/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. A function that finds the first occurence of a substring in a string.
 6. A function to print a chessboard.
 7. A function to print the sums of diagonals in a square matrix of ints.
+8. A function that sets the value of a pointer to char.